Gender pay gap: Anti-discrimination legislation

-According to the 2008 edition of the Employment Outlook report by the OECD, almost all OECD countries have established laws to combat discrimination on grounds of gender.
-Examples of this are the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964.
+According to the 2008 edition of the OECD's Employment Outlook report, almost all OECD countries have enacted laws to combat gender-based discrimination.
+Examples include the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964.
 Legal prohibition of discriminatory behavior, however, can only be effective if it is enforced.
 The OECD points out that:

 herein lies a major problem: in all OECD countries, enforcement essentially relies on the victims' willingness to assert their claims.
 But many people are not even aware of their legal rights regarding discrimination in the workplace.
 And even if they are, proving a discrimination claim is intrinsically difficult for the claimant and legal action in courts is a costly process, whose benefits down the road are often small and uncertain.
 All this discourages victims from lodging complaints.

-Moreover, although many OECD countries have put in place specialized anti-discrimination agencies, only in a few of them are these agencies effectively empowered, in the absence of individual complaints, to investigate companies, take actions against employers suspected of operating discriminatory practices, and sanction them when they find evidence of discrimination.
+Moreover, although many OECD countries have established specialized anti-discrimination agencies, only in a few are these agencies effectively empowered, in the absence of individual complaints, to investigate companies, take action against employers suspected of engaging in discriminatory practices, and sanction them when they find evidence of discrimination.

-In 2003, the U.S. Government Accountability Office (GAO) found that women in the United States, on average, earned 80% of what men earned in 2000 and workplace discrimination may be one contributing factor.
+In 2003, the U.S. Government Accountability Office (GAO) found that, in 2000, women in the United States earned, on average, 80% of what men earned and that workplace discrimination may have been a contributing factor.
 In light of these findings, GAO examined the enforcement of anti-discrimination laws in the private and public sectors.
 In a 2008 report, GAO focused on the enforcement and outreach efforts of the Equal Employment Opportunity Commission (EEOC) and the Department of Labor (Labor).
-GAO found that EEOC does not fully monitor gender pay enforcement efforts and that Labor does not monitor enforcement trends and performance outcomes regarding gender pay or other specific areas of discrimination.
-GAO came to the conclusion that "federal agencies should better monitor their performance in enforcing anti-discrimination laws."
+GAO found that EEOC does not fully monitor its gender pay enforcement efforts, and that Labor does not monitor enforcement trends and performance outcomes in gender pay or other specific areas of discrimination.
+GAO concluded that "federal agencies should better monitor their performance in enforcing anti-discrimination laws."

 In 2016, the EEOC proposed a rule to submit more information on employee wages by gender to better monitor and combat gender discrimination.
 In 2018, Iceland enacted legislation to reduce the country's pay gap.

 Awareness campaigns

-Civil society groups organize awareness campaigns that include activities such as Equal Pay Day or the equal pay for equal work movement to increase the public attention received by the gender pay gap.
+Civil society groups organize awareness campaigns, including events such as Equal Pay Day and the equal pay for equal work movement, to raise public awareness of the gender pay gap.
 For the same reason, various groups publish regular reports on the current state of gender pay differences.
 An example is the Global Gender Gap Report.